xcore/sc_xtcp/doc/app_tutorial.rst

    :end-before: // Otherwise,

-If we can allocate the state structure then the elements of the structure are initalizes.
+If we can allocate the state structure then the elements of the structure are initialized.
 The function :c:func:`xtcp_set_connection_appstate` is then called to associate the state with the connection.
 This means when a subsequent event is signalled on this connection the state can be recovered.